Ari Ben-Menashe

 Ari Ben-Menashe (Hebrew: ארי בן מנשה; born 4 December 1951) is an Israeli-Canadian businessman, security consultant, and author.
 He was previously an employee of Israel's Military Intelligence Directorate from 1977 to 1987, and an arms dealer.
 He lives in Montreal.

-In 1989, Ben-Menashe was charged with attempting to sell three military aircraft to Iran in contravention of the U.S. Arms Export Control Act.
-After nearly a year in jail, he was acquitted.

-Early life
+Biography

-Ari Ben-Menashe was born in Tehran, Iran to his Mother Khatoun, and father Gourdji Ben-Menashe, who ran an import-export business and held the sales rights to all of Iran for Mercedes-Benz.
+Ari Ben-Menashe was born in Tehran, Iran.
+His parents, Khatoun and Gourdji Ben-Menashe, were Iraqi Jews who settled in Tehran in 1945.
+His father ran an import-export business and held the sales rights for Mercedes-Benz/Bosch car and spare parts in Iran.
 He has three sisters.
 At the age of 14, he immigrated to Israel and attended an English-language school north of Tel Aviv.
-His parents were Iraqi Jews who settled in Tehran in 1945.
-He served in the Israel Defense Forces in signals intelligence from 1974 to 1977.
+He then studied political science and modern history at Bar Ilan University and became an Israeli citizen in 1973.
+He served in the Israel Defense Forces in signals intelligence from 1974 to 1977 as part of his mandatory military service.

-Career
+In December 1991, Ben-Menashe left Australia and settled in Canada.
+In 1993 he married a Canadian woman and moved to Montreal; three years later he gained Canadian citizenship.

+Intelligence career

 Israeli Intelligence

-In 1977, Ben-Menashe joined Israel's Military Intelligence Directorate.
+In 1977, Ben-Menashe joined Israel's Military Intelligence Directorate in the External Relations Department as a civilian.
 He later said, "I happened to be the right guy at the right time.
 I spoke Persian, Arabic, English.
 I knew the United States."
-In his 1992 book Profits of War: Inside the Secret U.S.-Israeli Arms Network Ben-Menashe said that following the 1979 Iranian Revolution, his Iranian background provided useful connections, with some of his school friends playing roles in the new government.
-These connections, Ben-Menashe said, led to his playing an intermediary role in the Israeli effort to sell arms to Iran and were close to the Israeli government decision to back the Reagan campaign's "October Surprise" efforts to ensure American hostages held by Iran and its allies were released on a timetable that strengthened Ronald Reagan and not the incumbent U.S. president, Jimmy Carter.
+In his 1992 book Profits of War: Inside the Secret U.S.-Israeli Arms Network, Ben-Menashe said that following the 1979 Iranian Revolution, his Iranian background provided useful connections, with some of his school friends playing roles in the new government.
+These connections led to an intermediary role in the Israeli effort to sell arms to Iran.

 Ben-Menashe served in the Military Intelligence Directorate until 1987, though as a civilian for many years.
 He has stated that he was never a spy and "was never undercover or anything of that nature."

-In September 1986, Ben-Menashe gave information to Time correspondent Raji Samghabadi about the weapons shipments to Iran organized by Richard Secord, Oliver North and Albert Hakim, which later became known as the Iran–Contra affair.
-A number of officials, including North, were criminally indicted for their part in the weapons shipments.
-When Ben-Menashe revealed the as-of-then unproven allegations to Time, they were unwilling to publish them, and Ben-Menashe later passed the information to the Lebanese Ash-Shiraa, which published them on 3 November 1986 and soon led to congressional investigations.
+In September 1986, Ben-Menashe shared information with Time correspondent Raji Samghabadi about the weapons shipments to Iran organized by Richard Secord, Oliver North and Albert Hakim, later known as the Iran–Contra affair.
+A number of officials, including North, were indicted for their role in the weapons shipments.
+When Ben-Menashe revealed the as-of-then unproven story to Time, they would not publish it.
+Ben-Menashe later passed the information to the Lebanese Ash-Shiraa, which published it on 3 November 1986 and soon led to congressional investigations.
 Samghabadi later said, "The information he gave me was earthshaking, and it was later corroborated by Congress."
-Congress, however, described Ben-Meanshe's testimony in their investigation as "untruthful" and "not credible".
+Congress, however, described Ben-Menashe's testimony in their investigation as "not credible".